 Consequences of an Outdated WordPress Website

-So, you may ask, “why should hackers target my small business website with a limited number of online visitors?”
-Well, the truth is hackers do not discriminate between a small business website.
+So, you may ask, “Why should hackers target my small business website with limited online visitors?”
+Well, the truth is hackers do not discriminate between small business websites.
 Or a large corporate website (with thousands of web pages).
 As long as they can find and exploit any security flaw.

-You may ask, “what has all this got to do with WordPress outdated versions?”
-For WordPress updates, you need to keep the following 2 WordPress components up to date.
+You may ask, “What has all this got to do with WordPress’s outdated versions?”
+For WordPress updates, you need to keep the following 2 WordPress components current.
 With the latest versions: The main WordPress version.
 In addition to WordPress plugins and themes.

-The fact is with each released WordPress versions, the team of core WordPress developers introduces fixes that take care of known security flaws, thus making it harder for hackers to compromise websites that use the latest version.
-Do you know that since May 2003, there have been 32 major versions of WordPress.
+With each WordPress version, the team of core WordPress developers introduces fixes that take care of known security flaws, thus making it harder for hackers to compromise websites that use the latest version.
+Do you know that since May 2003, there have been 32 major versions of WordPress?
 With a release happening once every 152 days?

-In simple terms, what this means is that the greater number of WordPress updates that you apply, the more secure your website is going to be from hackers.
-So, be it malware or a brute force attack, what are the major negative consequences of your website getting hacked?
-Oh plenty, here are a few of them:
+In simple terms, this means that the more WordPress updates you apply, the more secure your website will be from hackers.
+So, be it malware or a brute force attack, what are the significant negative consequences of your website getting hacked?
+Oh, plenty.
+Here are a few of them:

 Loss of Personal or Customer Information

 Aimed to gain access to personal or customer information, hackers use brute force attacks or SQL injection attacks to steal sensitive information such as credit card details, confidential business information, and trade secrets.